How To Hit The Golf Ball Straight – Causes & Solutions

 There are a couple things you should look at.
 The first is your alignment.

 Make sure that your shoulders and your feet are parallel to the target.
-You may think you’re already aligned properly, but you’d be surprised to know that incorrect alignment is very common.
+You may think you’re already aligned properly, but you’d be surprised to know that incorrect alignment is very common and goes unnoticed by many golfers.

-If your alignment is sound, the problem most likely lies in your swing plane: you’re either swinging inside-out or outside-in with the clubface square to the plane line.
+If your alignment is sound, the problem most likely lies in your swing path: you’re either swinging inside-out or outside-in with the clubface square to the swing path.

-That problem and the solution deserves an entire page of its own.
-For a quick (but not necessarily the best) fix, just change your alignment to compensate and take your normal swing.
+One quick (but not necessarily the best) fix for an incorrect swing path is to just change your alignment to compensate and take your normal swing.

 What equipment is best for the job?

-Adding loft to your driver and woods will allow you to put more backspin on the ball and thus less sidespin.
-Changing the weight on the clubhead’s heel changes the tendency for the clubhead to open or close, which directly determines whether or not your shot will be straight or curved.
+In addition, adding loft to your driver and woods will allow you to put more backspin on the ball and thus less sidespin.

-There are plenty of quality drivers and woods from name-brand golf companies that you should take a look at.
-Check out the product reviews page for reviews and recommendations.
+Here’s an awesome (highly rated) draw-biased driver from PING.
+There are plenty of quality drivers from other golf brands like Callaway and TaylorMade that you could also take a look at.
+Check out the club reviews page for reviews and recommendations.

 Conclusion

-Fortunately, if you’re not hitting the ball straight for whatever reason, there’s always something you can do.
-It comes down to identifying the cause and taking the necessary steps to correct it.
+If you’re not hitting the ball straight, your clubface is not square in relation to the swing path.
+Fortunately, there’s always something you can do; it comes down to identifying the cause and taking the necessary steps to correct it.

 If you find something that gives you the results you’re looking for, repeat it until it becomes a natural part of your swing.